 Did you know that Rotterdam was bombed during the Second World War?
 Immediately after the bombing, Rotterdam began rebuilding the city.
 Because of this, Rotterdam has a lot of unique, modern architecture.
 But there’s more to this city.
 Expect lots of street art, museums, art galeries, hotspots, fun events and more.

-Below you can find 60 things to do in Rotterdam.
+Below you can find fun things to do in Rotterdam.
 In the article we’ve linked to lots of other useful articles for your stay in our city.
 Enjoy!

 Please note: Some of the activities below may not be possible during the current crisis.
-Always follow the RIVM guidelines and keep one and a half meters distance of other people.
+Always follow the RIVM guidelines.
 Stay indoors if you have a cold or the flu.
 We’ve tried to include alternative activities that are still possible to do, even during strict measures by the government.